JAN VOICH DESIGNS - THE ART OF FINE LIVING - Home l Site Map l Customer Service l Subscribe l About Us l

 Jan Voich

 *I was an ignorant snob to have considered the needle arts a rancid and lesser art form - needlepoint is an incredibly fascinating world of expression.
-I design under the pseudonym of Samantha Taylor - partially due to the fact that no one is able to pronounce my name here in Spain.*
+I design under the pseudonym of Samantha Taylor - partially due to the fact that no one is able to pronounce my name.*

 *If you actually read this - thank you for your interest and - your patience.*